What Happens in the Beginning of a Case?

 The Arrest

 Arrests usually occur as the result of a criminal investigation, a traffic stop, or police being called to a situation.
 An arrest is more than taking someone into custody.
-An arrest is the beginning of building a criminal case against someone.
+An arrest process is the beginning of building a criminal case against someone.
 The officer(s) who respond will gather witness statements, gather evidence, and also speak with the person being arrested.

 The difficulty in preparing a defense to charges is often set by things that happen during the arrest.
 A defense case can be complicated if, during the arrest, the accused says anything incriminating, or accrues additional charges for resisting, obstructing, eluding, or anything similar.